MyMindSpace/MemoryEmbeddingDB/README.md

-# MyMindSpace Semantic Search Memory Database Service
+# MyMindSpace Memory Embedding Database Service

 A specialized vector database CRUD service for storing and retrieving memory embeddings for intelligent semantic search and memory management in the MyMindSpace mental wellness platform.